profsmith89/ctps/_sources/chap08.md

 my_range = [i for i in range(10 - 1, 0 - 1, -1)]
 ```

-**Storing a 2-dimensional array in memory.** I said that different analyses will naturally use different traversals of the different dimensions in your data set.
+## Storing a 2-dimensional array in memory

+I said that different analyses will naturally use different traversals of the different dimensions in your data set.
 When a programming language linearizes a multi-dimensional data set to store its individual values contiguously in the computer's memory, it also decides on an ordering of the dimensions.

 Recall our discussion of hexdump in Chapter 6.
 The hexdump program displayed the contents of a file as a 2-dimensional array, but this was just for ease of display in a 2-dimensional computer window.
 Similarly, we like to think of our JPEG files as 2-dimensional images, and we display them that way, but the contents of these files are just a single long string of 8-bit numbers.